-How do you Remove Girlfriend From Florida Home?
+How Do You Remove Girlfriend From Florida Home?

-- No Lease
+- No Lease;

 - No Exchange of Rent;

-- She refuses to leave;
+- She refuses to Leave the Property; and

-On the other hand, a Florida Unlawful Detainer does not require notice.
-You can file a complaint although we recommend giving written notice.
-If she alleges that she has an interest, the proper action is a Florida Ejectment.
+On the other hand, a Florida Unlawful Detainer lawsuit does not require any formal written notice to the unauthorized occupant.
+You can immediately file a complaint for possession in accordance with Florida’s Forcible Entry and Unlawful Detainer Statute, which is found in Chapter 82 of the Florida Statutes.
+However, we always first recommend giving written notice.
+If she alleges that she has an interest in the property, the proper action is a Florida Ejectment.
 This requires you to prove that you own the property by attaching documents to the Complaint.
-In addition, the person being sued has 20 days to respond unlike an Eviction.
+In addition, the person being sued has 20 days to respond unlike an Eviction or Unlawful Detainer action.